vaimalaviya1233/tabby-wiki/Everything-new-in-Tabby-3.0.md

 **Plus..
 Regex support!**  `re:/abc/is`

 Ah, and the search box won't be cleared when you close Tabby.
-Handy!

 ## Multiselect